What is guest screening?

 - Booking.com does not require guests to verify in order to make a booking.
 The responsibility is placed on hosts and property managers, who are able to set “guest requirements”, such as:

 - Guests must provide a valid email address

 - and evidence of a good track record on the platform (e.g., have no reports against them or be banned from any properties).

-- Vrbo encourages Guests to obtain Verified Identity badges by asking them to submit their personal information, which includes: first and last name, email address, mobile phone number, physical address, and date of birth.
+- Vrbo encourages guests to obtain Verified Identity badges by asking them to submit their personal information, which includes: their first and last name, email address, mobile phone number, physical address, and date of birth.

 Vrbo then performs checks to see if the information provided is accurate.